Write down our toll-free telephone number if you want to be a part of the program.

 Well, I think that's a fair exchange.

-I I keep saying if you want to go to Texas, if you want to go to Florida, if you want to go to Tennessee or the Carolinas, it's fine if you come from one of these deep blue states, but don't bring the policies that ruin the state that you're coming from to your new state.
+I keep saying, if you want to go to Texas, if you want to go to Florida, if you want to go to Tennessee or the Carolinas, it's fine if you come from one of these deep blue states, but don't bring the policies that ruin the state that you're coming from to your new state.

-Otherwise you're not wanted.
+Otherwise, you're not wanted.

 Exactly.